 Meaning: That’s awesome!

-This has been used a million times and if you’ve watched any Korean drama, variety show, or have had a lengthy conversation with a Korean person, you have heard of this.
-It is used to describe when something is awesome or a way of showing enthusiasm.
-A lot of the time it is also used to describe a state of awe or shock.
+Stars in Korean dramas and variety shows use this word frequently.
+It describes when something is awesome or it’s a way of showing enthusiasm.
+A lot of the time it also describes a state of awe or shock.

 2. 짱 – (Jjang)